makrai/notes/chapuis20-SILICON-seq-lab-bench-spoken.md

 # 2 Method

 * two levels
-  * At the highest level, we have a set D of conversations composed of utterances with Y being the corresponding set of labels (eg DA, E/S).
-At a
+  * highest level: a set D of conversations composed of utterances with Y being the corresponding set of labels (eg DA, E/S)
-  * lower level each conversation Ci is composed of utterances u with Yi being the corresponding sequence of labels: each ui is associated with a unique
+  * lower level: each conversation Ci is composed of utterances u with Yi being the corresponding sequence of labels
-  * lowest level, each utterance ui can be seen as a sequence of words, i )
+  * lowest level: each utterance ui can be seen as a sequence of words

 ## 2.1 Pre-training Objectives

-* Our work builds upon existing objectives designed to pre-train encoders: the
+* Our work builds upon existing objectives designed to pre-train encoders
 * Masked Language Model (MLM)
   * Devlin+ (2018); Liu+  (2019); Lan+ (2019); Zhang+  (2019a)
 * Generalized Autoregressive Pre-training (GAP) from Yang+ (2019)
   * computing a classic language modelling loss across different factorisation orders of the tokens.
 In this way, the model will learn to gather information across all possible positions from both directions

 ## 2.5 Pre-training Datasets